dkwolf1/ha-tplink-deco/README.md

 ⚠️ This fork restores and extends compatibility with newer Home Assistant versions.

-The original repository is in maintenance mode and no longer actively tested.
+The original repository is in maintenance mode and is no longer actively tested.
-This fork fixes compatibility issues and adds additional functionality.
+This fork resolves compatibility issues and adds additional functionality.

+---

 ## Added / Fixed in this fork

-- ✅ Fix for Home Assistant 2026.4 compatibility
+* ✅ Fix for Home Assistant 2026.4 compatibility
-- ✅ Diagnostic entities (including backhaul and max speed)
+* ✅ Diagnostic entities (including backhaul speed and max speed)
-- ✅ Polling control:
+* ✅ Polling control:

-  - pause/resume services
+  * pause/resume services
-  - switch entity to control polling from UI
+  * switch entity to control polling from the UI
-- ✅ Improved stability when accessing the Deco web interface
+* ✅ Improved stability when accessing the Deco web interface

 👉 Use this fork if the original integration no longer works or if you need extended diagnostics and control.

+---

-## Services/switch
+## Services / Switch
-Actions/services in home assistant:

-service: tplink_deco.pause_polling
-service: tplink_deco.resume_polling
-switch.deco_polling
+Available services in Home Assistant:

+* `tplink_deco.pause_polling`
+* `tplink_deco.resume_polling`

+Available entity:

+* `switch.deco_polling`

+---

-#### Polling Control
+## Polling Control

 Pause or resume polling to the Deco API.

+### Benefits

+* Reduces load on the Deco API by limiting continuous polling
+* Decreases network traffic and processing overhead
+* Improves debugging by allowing polling to be temporarily disabled
+* Helps prevent issues with limited concurrent sessions in the Deco web interface
+* Provides more control over integration behavior for advanced users

-This can be useful when accessing the Deco web interface, since the API allows limited concurrent sessions.
+This is especially useful when accessing the Deco web interface, as the API allows only a limited number of concurrent sessions.

 # TP-Link Deco